mattvenn/multi-project-harness/README.md

 * add a test to the test_harness.py

 ## Context 2: Caravel

 * clone caravel and add this repo as a submodule in caravel/verilog/rtl
 * add firmware and test in caravel/verilog/dv/caravel/user_proj_example
 * run the test and check your design is selected and generating expected signals.
 Best if the testbench actually checks something basic.
+* see https://github.com/mattvenn/caravel/tree/multi-project/verilog/dv/caravel/user_proj_example/seven-segment-counter for an example

 ## Context 3: OpenLane

 Each design is hardened (turned into a GDS2 layout) and then aggrated into the top module.
 See here for more [info](docs/hardening.md)

 # Simulation / Verification